 - FOR NUT FREE: Replace almond flour with either raw sunflower or pumpkin seed meal (raw seeds whirred in a high powered blender or coffee grinder), or 3 tablespoons more teff flour

 - FOR PALEO: Replace the teff flour with additional nut or seed flour of choice.
 Almond, chestnut. sunflower, pumpkin seed would all work.
 I prefer almond and chestnut flours.

-- 1/4 cup almond flour raw sunflower seed flour, or raw pumpkin seed flour (I make my own by whirring raw almonds or seeds in my spice grinder).
-I have also used teff here, and used
+- 1/4 cup almond flour OR raw sunflower seed flour, or raw pumpkin seed flour (I make my own by whirring raw almonds or seeds in my spice grinder).
+I have also used teff here.

 - 1/4 cup tapioca flour